Rijon1810/Rijon1810/README.md

 ## Professional Experience
 - Senior Frontend Engineer at [Educhain](https://educhain.io/) - Developed and maintained multiple projects for to B2B and B2C clients.
-- Senior Frontend Engineer at [TalkHiring](https://gethirerewards.com/) - Worked on various projects, including the development of e-commerce.
+- Senior Fullstack Engineer at [TalkHiring](https://gethirerewards.com/) - Worked on various projects, including the development of e-commerce.
 - Frontend Engineer at [Jatri Service Limited](https://www.jatri.co/) - Developed and maintained multiple projects for to B2B and B2C clients.
 - Software Engineer at [ShellBeeHaken Limited](https://shellbeehaken.com/) - Worked on various projects, including the development of e-commerce.
 - Software Developer at [Weabers](https://weabers.com/) - Worked on a e-learning site build with MERN Stack.